cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 #pagebreak()
 == Iteration 3
 In Iteration 3, I will start to code a Command Line Interface (CLI) for my simulator.
 This will be a Minimum Viable Product (MVP).
-In this iteration, I will be linking everything that I had in the proof of concepts into one command line interface.
-This includes the demomstration of adding users to the blockchain network, showing how the blocks are propagating through the network after being added to the network,
+In this iteration, I will be linking everything that I had in the proof of concepts in Iteration 1 and the core block structure in Iteration 2 into one command line interface.
+This includes the demomstration of adding users to the blockchain network, connecting the users to each other, showing how the blocks are propagating through the network after being added to the network, and the basic core structure which has been developed in Iteration 2.

 === Design for CLI
 I quite like the menu from Sean CLI from @sean-cli due to the readability of the menu and easy to understand interface.
 When I start his simulator, there is a menu page which allows you to navigate to different sections such as the `blockchain` section and the `p2p` section.
 Therefore I am going to use this idea to create the menu page for my simulator.
 After research into different command line libraries, I have decided to choose `readline` API library.
 This is because the `readline` API provides a simple and built-in way to handle user input directly from the terminal, without needing to install any extra packages.
 It also works seamlessly with Bun, since Bun implements Node's core `readline` module by default.
-On top of that, it makes the cli look cleaner and more organised -- similar to Sean CLI -- allowing me to create a visually clear and intuitive menu system for navigating between different components of my blockchain simulator.
+On top of that, it makes the cli look cleaner and more organised -- similar to Sean CLI -- allowing me to create a visually clear and intuitive menu system for navigating between different components of my blockchain simulator.\
+\
+=== Designing tests for CLI

 // TODO: adding `if (!transactions)` into the Blockchain.mineBlock() function
 === Testing
 === Evaluation